 North Carolina is a "no fault" divorce state, meaning you do not have to prove any marital misconduct by your spouse to file for divorce.
-An attorney is not required to file for divorce, although if you do hire an attorney a simple uncontested divorce can often be accomplished without either party having to attend court.
+No attorney is required to file for divorce in NC.
+One benefit of hiring an attorney is that a simple uncontested divorce can often be accomplished without either party having to attend court.

 - At least one of the parties has lived in North Carolina for a least six months.

 - The parties have been separated for a least one year with one or both parties intending to end the marriage.